 - A four to five page (1,250-1,500 words) detailed research project proposal that the applicant plans to undertake during the term of the fellowship (See below for more details).

-- Two letters of recommendation from reputable academics who are familiar with the applicant's work.
-Recommendation letters should include evaluation of the applicant's proposed research as well as the overall quality of the applicant's work.
-These letters may be sent with the application or directly to the Institute from the recommender.
+- Two letters of recommendation from reputable academics who are familiar with the applicant’s work.
+Recommendation letters should include evaluation of the applicant’s proposed research as well as the overall quality of the applicant’s work.
+These letters should be sent directly to my email (email@example.com).
 The letters must be received before the application deadline.

 The Research Proposal

 The four to five page (1,250-1,500 words) detailed research project proposal must be included in the application packet.
 The proposal should contain the following: